TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 ```

 Additionally, I had to do the same on my fritzbox.
-It doesn't have the IP command though, but the configuratin is similar.
+It doesn't have the IP command though, but the configuration is similar.
 An `ip`-command that would do the same, would look like this:

 ```bash